HaoHongAIT/Automate_ETL_Processes_with_Stock_Data/README.md

 ├─ requirements.txt          # Python dependencies for the project
-└─ streaming                 # Code and configuration for the data streaming component ├─ Dockerfile             # Dockerfile for the streaming component ├─ README_streaming.md    # Documentation for the streaming component ├─ docker-compose.yml     # Docker Compose configuration for the streaming component ├─ kafka_connector        # Configuration for the Kafka connector │  └─ connect-timescaledb-sink.json # Kafka connector configuration for TimescaleDB sink
+└─ streaming                 # Code and configuration for the data streaming component ├─ Dockerfile             # Dockerfile for the streaming component └─ run.sh                 # Script to run the streaming component
-   ├─ produce.py             # Script to produce sample data for the streaming component └─ run.sh                 # Script to run the streaming component
 ```